Dynamic self-loops in networks of passive and active binary elements: Conditions for a self-loop of size in the general model

-The actual question one should ask is: starting from a stable state and driving the system up to instability, what are the conditions under which the transition triggers a self-loop?
-In this case, we evaluate the possibility for a self-loop for $H$ immediately above(/below) the up(/down) switching field of a given state.
-For each of the four possible starting states, we can write down the inequalities needed so that the loop shown on Fig. 1 of the main text is realized:
+Starting from a stable state and driving the system up to instability, what are the conditions under which the transition triggers a self-loop?
+In this case, we evaluate the possibility for a self-loop for $H$ immediately above (below) the up (down) switching field of a given state.
+For each of the four possible starting states, we can write down the inequalities needed so that the self-loop shown on Fig. 1 of the main text is realized: